 What is EMDR?

 Have you ever wondered why certain memories still cause strong emotions, even years later?
 Or why some experiences seem to “stick” with you, affecting how you feel and react in your daily life?
-EMDR therapy was developed to help with exactly these kinds of situations, and the EmEase app brings elements of this powerful approach directly to you.
-Let’s explore what EMDR is, how it works, and how it might help you.
+EMDR was developed to help with exactly these kinds of situations.
+The EmEase app brings elements of this approach to you as a self-guided wellness practice.
+Let’s explore what EMDR is, how it works, and how it might support your wellbeing.

 The Basics: What EMDR Stands For